 Maintaining your burglar alarm

-Regular maintenance is highly recommended for any burglar alarm system.
+Regular maintenance is highly recommended for any burglar alarm system and regular alarm system checks are vital.
 It will highlight defects early and give greater peace of mind.
 A maintenance contract can include regular personal inspections or remote testing of your response system.
 Costs will vary according to the level of support.
-A professionally maintained alarm system could also be a required by some insurance companies
+A professionally maintained alarm system could also be required by some insurance companies.
+At the very least you should have an emergency call-out number to contact should your alarm system prove faulty.

 Home security and business protection are rapidly growing fields.
 New and improved alert systems appear on the market all the time.
 Advances in microelectronics and the growth of internet cloud services now result in extremely efficient and sophisticated intruder alarm systems can be installed and maintained at a very reasonable cost.
+You can even buy pet-friendly alarms that keep your home safe without triggering faulty warnings.
 Security systems can now be activated or switched off using a smartphone while built-in cameras can record trespassers in real time, and can even detect false alarms.

 Experts at Crown Securities will carry out an evaluation for free and give expert advice on the most appropriate type of burglar alarm security installation to suit your needs and budget.
 Call us now on 0800 019 1131.